 When DC DMV receives your request to contest a ticket, DC DMV will send a postcard to you that indicates we have received it.
 If you don’t receive this postcard, you may call 311 to ask that they confirm our receipt of your request.

 Note: If you are issued a ticket while driving a rental car, rental car agreements provide that a rental party is responsible for all tickets issued to the rental vehicle during the rental period.
 DC DMV has discovered that some rental car companies will automatically pay any ticket(s) incurred on vehicles and charge the customer the ticket fine plus administrative fees.
-They will not provide you with the opportunity to adjudicate the tickets, as the adjudication process ends once a ticket is paid even if it going through the adjudication process.
+They will not provide you with the opportunity to adjudicate the tickets, as the adjudication process ends once a ticket is paid even if the ticket is going through the adjudication process.
 As the legal owner of the vehicle, rental car companies are within their rights to use this process.

 If the ticket is more than 60 calendar days old, you may ask DC DMV whether or not you may still contest the ticket by filing what is called a Motion to Vacate.
 The Motion to Vacate form at the link below must be received by DC DMV within 120 calendar days from the ticket’s issue date (for parking tickets) or mail date (for photo enforcement tickets).